Women's Technology Program

 Contact Us

-Welcome to WTP in EECS !
+About WTP in EECS

-• lack of pre-college computing or engineering experience
+• lack of pre-college computing experience

 • lack of female role models